 Emotionally Abusive Parents Test

 An emotionally abusive parent or caregiver prevents a child from developing properly.
 He creates an environment of anxiety, fear, and hostility.
 Children are usually sensitive to the opinions, feelings, and actions of their parents or caregivers.
-If you think that your parent or guardian is emotionally abusive, answer these test questions.
+If you think that your parent or guardian is emotionally abusive, answer these emotional abuse test questions.

 - Are you told that crying is a sign of weakness?